telerik/reporting-docs/knowledge-base/how-to-use-kendodatetimepicker-for-parameter-editors-in-the-angular-report-viewer.md

 ---
-title: How to Use KendoDateTimePicker for Parameter Editors in the Angular Report Viewer
+title: Using KendoDateTimePicker in the Angular Report Viewer
-description: See how to use the KendoDateTimePicker for selecting date and time for the report parameter by creating custom parameter editor in the Angular Report Viewer
+description: "Learn how to use the KendoDateTimePicker for selecting date and time for the report parameter by creating custom parameter editor in the Angular Report Viewer."
 type: how-to
-page_title: Using KendoDateTimePicker in Angular Report Viewer
+page_title: Using KendoDateTimePicker instead of the default DatePicker in Angular Report Viewer
 slug: how-to-use-kendodatetimepicker-for-parameter-editors-in-the-angular-report-viewer
 position:
 tags: angular, reportviewer, kendodatetimepicker